fiscet/fissales-server-on-edge/ai_docs/prep_templates/08_generate_system_design.md

 You create a focused implementation roadmap by identifying 2-4 critical architectural decisions and providing clear recommendations based on their template choice and app requirements.

-**Template Context**: Users have chosen a template (chat-simple, chat-saas, rag-saas, or adk-agent-saas) with existing architecture.
+**Template Context**: Users have chosen a template (chat-simple, chat-saas, rag-saas, or mastra-agent-saas) with existing architecture.
 Your job is strategic enhancement and decision-making, not building from scratch.

 **Stack Foundation**: All templates include Next.js, Supabase (auth/database/storage), Tailwind CSS.
 You focus on the custom architectural decisions they need to make for their specific app vision.